Your Guide to Canoe Tripping in Killarney Provincial Park

 The North Range

 The northern mountain range of Killarney has a subtle charm of its own.
-Here, the white quartz of the La Cloche blends with the mounds of pink granite typical of the near-north.
-Entering from the north is also the best way to access Great Mountain Lake—one of the most beautiful lakes in the park.
+Here, the white quartz of the La Cloche blends with the mounds of pink granite typical of the near north.
+Entering from the north is also the best way to access Great Mountain Lake—one of the most beautiful lakes in the Park.
 If you try to access it from the south, you’ll have to endure some long and steep portages.
 From the north, however, you’ll have a series of short carries, and a leisurely five-day trip.

-The Penage Bay Marina is the best put-in and can be reached by way of Regional Road 55, off Hwy 17 west of Sudbury.
-From Regional Road 55, turn onto Panache Lake Road (County Road 10) and travel for 14 km to the marina.
+The Penache Bay Marina is the best put-in and can be reached by way of Regional Road 55, off Hwy 17 west of Sudbury.
+From Regional Road 55, turn onto Panache Lake Road (County Road 10) and travel for 14 kilometres to the marina.
 Paddle west from the access point and then south to the portage into Walker Lake, continuing on into Bear Lake.
-From Bear there are a series of short portages between Goose, Round Otter, Fish and Great Mountain lakes—the average portage length is a mere 300 m.
+From Bear there are a series of short portages between Goose, Round Otter, Fish and Great Mountain lakes—the average portage length is a mere 300 metres.
 Follow the same route back, or add on other lakes south of Panache if you like.

 David Lake Loop—and Climbing Silver Peak

 This easy loop can be paddled in two to three days, but a couple of days should be added on for climbing up to Silver Peak—the highest point of the La Cloche mountain range.
-Begin at the Bell Lake access point, located off Hwy 637 and east of the George Lake campground.
+Begin at the Bell Lake access point, located off Hwy 637 and east of the George Lake Campground.
 The route runs counterclockwise through Three Mile Lake, Balsam Lake and David Lake.

 You’ll hook up with the trail leading to Silver Peak from David Lake.
 Look for signs for the portage into Boundary Lake on the southwest side of the lake.
 Partway down the portage, you’ll meet the La Cloche Silhouette trail.
 Follow it east to find the trail junction where the climb up to Silver Peak begins.
 It’s a full-day hike, so leave early in the morning and bring plenty of water and snacks.
-You can see the majority of the park from the top, as well as the city of Sudbury.
+You can see the majority of the Park from the top, as well as the city of Sudbury.

 The paddle back to the access point is through Clearsilver and Johnnie Lakes.
 All the portages on this route are less than a kilometre in length.